b97jre/RNAseqcourse/source/isoform-lab.rst

 We will look at the RAB11FIP5 gene, which was highlighted in the proteomics experiments as having a couple of unannotated peptides.
 In IGV, click the textbox which has the word Go on its right hand side.
-This textbox will typically contain genomic coordinates for the locus you are presently looking at, but it can also be used to find gene locations.
 Type RAB11FIP5 in it and press Enter.

 Look at what you see in the display.
 What kind of peptides (previously known or novel) have been identified and how do they correspond to existing annotation?